chinamike65/hugo-tuolesi/content/book2/book2en.md

 3. Visualize Vajrasattva.

-On the top of one's head, visualize the word "Wan", which turns into an eight-petaled lotus flower, the word "A" in the middle turns into a moon wheel, and the word "Hung" grows on the moon wheel.
+On the top of one's head, visualize the word "Wan", which turns into an eight-petaled lotus flower, the word "Ah" in the middle turns into a moon wheel, and the word "Hung" grows on the moon wheel.
 The hum character, the hum character emits light to benefit others, the immeasurable rays of light enter the hum character, and the hum character becomes the Vajrasattva.

 For those without empowerment, visualize the word "Bay" on the top of their head.